+\textbf{Advantages:} The path-based method only needs to train one architecture (i.e., $|\mathcal{A}^{EEM}|=1$) and the inference on the validation dataset is quick, thus it can largely accelerate the performance evaluation.

+\textbf{Disadvantages:} Although the prediction accuracy of the path-based methods is improved with the help of the path sampling strategies, they still face the multi-model forgetting problem~\cite{benyahia2019overcoming}.
+Specifically, the multi-model forgetting problem refers to the performance decline of the previous-trained subnets when training subsequent subnets.
+This is because of the overwriting of shared weights when training the subsequent subnets with partially-shared weights one by one.
+An example of this problem is shown in Fig.~\ref{fig_multi_model}.
+The multi-model forgetting problem will deteriorate the prediction ability.
+As a result, although the path-based methods can greatly reduce computational time, they may result in unreliable performance ranking.
 Many solutions are proposed to alleviate the multi-model forgetting problem.
 For example, Benyahia \textit{et al.}~\cite{benyahia2019overcoming} proposed a statistically-justified weight plasticity loss to regularize the optimization of the shared parameters.
 In this way, they can preserve the shared parameters that were important for the previous model.
 Zhang \textit{et al.}~\cite{zhang2020forgetting} formulated the supernet training as a constrained continual learning optimization problem.
-Specifically, during the training of the current architecture, they constrained the training loss of all previous architectures in the current step is less than that in the last step.
-However, the number of constraints increases linearly as the increase of previous architectures.
-This makes it difficult to consider all constraints.
-Hence, they proposed a greedy novelty search method to select a subset of existing constraints from previous architectures.
-In this way, they could prevent the performance decline of previous architectures during the training of the current architecture.
+During the training of the current subnet, they constrained the training loss of all previous subnets is less than that in the last step.
+However, the number of constraints increases linearly as the increase of previous subnets.
+Thus, they proposed a greedy novelty search method to select a subset of existing constraints from previous subsets to overcome the multi-model forgetting problem.
 Although the above works can alleviate the phenomenon of multi-model forgetting, they cannot solve the problem from the root.
 This is because the problem is caused by the mechanism the path-based method trains the supernet to evaluate subnets.
 As a result, the ranking correlation between the performance obtained by the path-based method and the actual performance may be poor.